Get all your news in one place.

 Ideal Home

-How to defrost a freezer quickly - a foolproof way to defrost a freezer in under an hour
+How to defrost a freezer quickly - the expert approved method to defrost a freezer in under an hour

-How to defrost a freezer quickly, and in under an hour is not only possible but surprisingly easy to do with this simple shortcut, no hairdryer involved!
+While it may not top your list of weekend plans, taking the time to clear out built-up ice can transform your kitchen routine.
+How to defrost a freezer quickly, and in under an hour is not only possible but surprisingly easy to do with this simple shortcut, no hairdryer involved.

 We’ve asked the experts to share their tips on the quickest way to defrost a freezer - and you’ll be happy to know that we've found a shortcut that will take you less than one hour to complete this task.